MicrosoftDocs/windows-dev-docs/hub/apps/develop/widgets/implement-widget-provider-win32.md

 ## Implement the IWidgetProvider methods

 In the next few sections, we'll implement the methods of the **IWidgetProvider** interface.
-The helper method **UpdateWidget** that is called in several of these method implementations which will be shown later in this article.
+The helper method **UpdateWidget** that is called in several of these method implementations will be shown later in this article.
 Before diving into the interface methods, add the following lines to `WidgetProvider.cpp`, after the include directives, to pull the widget provider APIs into the **winrt** namespace and allow access to the map we declared in the previous step.

 > [!NOTE]
 > Objects passed into the callback methods of the **IWidgetProvider** interface are only guaranteed to be valid within the callback.
 You should not store references to these objects because their behavior outside of the context of the callback is undefined.